yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 memcached_options = --SERVER=192.168.1.134 --POOL-MIN=10 --POOL-MAX=100
 ```

+If you use memcached cluster, the way you setup the memcached cluster and the way to configure it in seafile.conf depend on your Seafile server version.
+The recommended way to setup memcached clusters can be found [here](memcached_mariadb_cluster.md).

+**Memcached Configuration before Seafile Pro 6.3**

-If you have a memcached cluster, you need to specify all the memcached server addresses in seafile.conf.
+For Seafile server older than 6.3, you need to specify all the memcached server addresses in seafile.conf.
 The format is

 ```
 [cluster]